guettli/django-and-third-party-js/README.md

 Here I list the options you have, so that you have an overview to find your solution.

+Please give me feedback!
+Is there a feasible option missing in this list?
+Please share your solution.

 # Public CDN